 a.
-Colombia shall permit and protect free communications by the Agency for official purposes between Agency inspectors in Colombia and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
-The Agency shall have, in consultation with Colombia, the right to make use of internationally established systems of direct communications, including satellite systems and other forms of telecommunication, not in use in Colombia.
-At the request of Colombia or the Agency, details of the implementation of this paragraph with respect to the attended or unattended transmission of information generated by Agency containment and/or surveillance or measurement devices shall be specified in the Subsidiary Arrangements.
+Saint Vincent and the Grenadines shall permit and protect free communications by the Agency for official purposes between Agency inspectors in Saint Vincent and the Grenadines and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
+The Agency shall have, in consultation with Saint Vincent and the Grenadines, the right to make use of internationally established systems of direct communications, including satellite systems and other forms of telecommunication, not in use in Saint Vincent and the Grenadines.
+At the request of Saint Vincent and the Grenadines or the Agency, details of the implementation of this paragraph with respect to the attended or unattended transmission of information generated by Agency containment and/or surveillance or measurement devices shall be specified in the Subsidiary Arrangements.

 b.
-Communication and transmission of information as provided for in paragraph a. above shall take due account of the need to protect proprietary or commercially sensitive information or design information which Colombia regards as being of particular sensitivity.
+Communication and transmission of information as provided for in paragraph a. above shall take due account of the need to protect proprietary or commercially sensitive information or design information which Saint Vincent and the Grenadines regards as being of particular sensitivity.